sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

   ```
   ./Mambaforge-23.3.1-0-Linux-aarch64.sh
   ```
-##ERROR
+## ERROR

 Permission Denied

 ### 2.2 Attempt 2
 **Description:**
-For this attempt I completed all previous steps in attempt 1, the only change I made was in step 8.
-I used the sudo command to get permission.
+My steps in this attempt are identical to attempt 1 up until step 8.
+For this attempt, I used the sudo command to get permission.

 **Remove all previous installers and folders created using:**
   ```